František Mertl: Youth in Czechoslovakia

 In 1956 the school received an offer through the Ministry of Education to study at the Accademia Belle Arti in Perugia.
-Thanks to the financial guarantee of a former business partner of Mertl's father, who lived in Italy, František Mertl was the only student who managed to obtain a visa and travel privately without the Ministry of the Interior noticing in time.
+Thanks to the financial guarantee of a former business partner of Mertl's father, who lived in Italy, František Mertl was the only student who managed to obtain visa.
+He traveled privately without the Ministry of the Interior noticing in time.
 In Italy, he had the opportunity to study the works of Italian masters and contemporary art, as well as to experience Italian neorealism in film.
 There he met Jacqueline Sussan, a French student of Italian language and art history.
 He returned to Prague only out of a sense of responsibility towards his mother and Prof. Holý, who had vouched for him and would have been threatened with punishment by the StB.
 Upon his return, he discovered that the StB had also been following him in Italy and years later learned that they had planted an agent who posed as an Italian but was from Russia.
 This was followed by a ban on any further travel abroad.

 Jacqueline came from an ancient Jewish family living in Algiers since the 15th century.
 She visited František Mertl twice in Prague, was arrested several times, and throughout her stay the couple was followed by the StB.
 On her second return, she was abducted, stripped and interrogated by the StB at Ruzyně airport, and only when she began to cry for help was she rescued by Air France pilots.
 The StB was bothered by her Jewish origin and considered her a spy.
 Before her flight, she was told that she would not receive another visa to Czechoslovakia.